balena-io/etcher/SUPPORT.md

 Getting help with Etcher
 ========================

-There are various ways get support for Etcher if you experience an issue or have an idea you'd like to share with us.
+There are various ways to get support for Etcher if you experience an issue or have an idea you'd like to share with us.

 Gitter